- Gemignani, Gregory R.

 Our team of experienced gaming attorneys is available for consultation for states looking to draft sensible and sustainable sports wagering regimes.

-This client alert is published by Dickinson Wright PLLC to inform our clients and friends of important developments in the eld of international trade law.
+This client alert is published by Dickinson Wright PLLC to inform our clients and friends of important developments in the field of gaming and hospitality law.
 The content is informational only and does not constitute legal or professional advice.
 We encourage you to consult a Dickinson Wright attorney if you have specific questions or concerns relating to any of the topics covered in here.